repeaterjs/react-hooks/README.md

 ): T | undefined;
 ```

-The same as `useResult`, except that the value is returned rather than the `IteratorResult` object.
-Use `useValue` over `useResult` when you don’t care if the iterator has produced a value or returned.
+Similar to `useResult`, except the `IteratorResult`’s value is returned rather than the `IteratorResult` object itself.
+Use `useValue` over `useResult` when you don’t need to distinguish between whether the value was yielded or returned. `useValue` will always return `undefined` as its initial value while it awaits the iterator’s first value.

 ### `useAsyncIter`

+Example:
 ```ts
 declare function useAsyncIter<T, TDeps extends any[]>(
   callback: (deps: AsyncIterableIterator<TDeps>) => AsyncIterableIterator<T>,